Why HVAC Ducts Stay Damp

 - Visible mold forming near vents or inside duct openings

-These symptoms suggest that moisture is no longer a temporary issue and may be actively supporting mold growth.
-If this is happening, review the signs of mold growth in HVAC ducts to understand the potential risks.
+These symptoms suggest that moisture is no longer a temporary issue and may be supporting mold growth.
+Avoid running the system heavily if you suspect active mold contamination, and review the signs of mold growth in HVAC ducts to understand the potential risks.

 How Persistent Dampness Affects the HVAC System

-Moisture that remains inside ductwork can impact both air quality and system performance.
+Moisture that remains on duct surfaces, inside duct runs, or in duct insulation can affect both air quality and system performance.
 Over time, it can:

 - Encourage mold growth inside ducts